mrunalhtrivedi/k8s/README.md

 Its simple to use this script, I have set to use "ubuntu/bionic64" Linux.

-How to find Bridgde Adapter device name in MS Windows:
+How to find Bridge Adapter device name in MS Windows:

 1. Method1 - "route print"
 2. Method2 - "netsh int ipv4 show interfaces"